lastralab/ArduinoFirstSteps/README.md

 # ArduinoDEMO
-Assignment for Interfacing with the Arduino Course
+Assignments for Interfacing with the Arduino Course

 Week 1